IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 Legal Citations
 -----------------
-Dealing with citations, statutes, regulations, & case law We do not use citations in content that is designed for the general public.
+Dealing with citations, statutes, regulations, & case law We do not display citations in content that is designed for the general public.
 We do use them in Advanced content, though.
 In that case, use Blue Book.

+In structured content formats, include the citation(s) where relevant.
+This will support ongoing content maintenance.

 Specific Content Formats
 ==========================